SORA

 Advancing, promoting and sharing knowledge of health through excellence in teaching, clinical practice and research into the prevention and treatment of illness

-Pneumococcal carriage and disease in adults in England 2011-2019: the importance of adults as a reservoir for pneumococcus in communities.
+Pneumococcal Carriage and Disease in Adults in England, 2011-2019: The Importance of Adults as a Reservoir for Pneumococcus in Communities.

-El Safadi, D; Hitchins, L; Howard, A; Aley, P; Bowman, J; Bertran, M; Collins, A; Colin-Jones, R; Elterish, F; Fry, NK; et al. El Safadi, D; Hitchins, L; Howard, A; Aley, P; Bowman, J; Bertran, M; Collins, A; Colin-Jones, R; Elterish, F; Fry, NK; Gordon, SB; Gould, K; Hinds, J; Horn, E; Hyder-Wright, A; Kandasamy, R; Ladhani, S; Litt, D; Mitsi, E; Murphy, A; Pollard, AJ; Plested, E; Pojar, S; Ratcliffe, H; Robertson, MC; Robinson, H; Snape, MD; Solórzano, C; Voysey, M; Begier, E; Catusse, J; Lahuerta, M; Theilacker, C; Gessner, BD; Tiley, KS; Ferreira, DM (2024) Pneumococcal carriage and disease in adults in England 2011-2019: the importance of adults as a reservoir for pneumococcus in communities.
-J Infect Dis.
+El Safadi, D; Hitchins, L; Howard, A; Aley, P; Bowman, J; Bertran, M; Collins, A; Colin-Jones, R; Elterish, F; Fry, NK; et al. El Safadi, D; Hitchins, L; Howard, A; Aley, P; Bowman, J; Bertran, M; Collins, A; Colin-Jones, R; Elterish, F; Fry, NK; Gordon, SS; Gould, K; Hinds, J; Horn, E; Hyder-Wright, A; Kandasamy, R; Ladhani, S; Litt, D; Mitsi, E; Murphy, A; Pollard, AJ; Plested, E; Pojar, S; Ratcliffe, H; Robertson, MC; Robinson, H; Snape, MD; Solórzano, C; Voysey, M; Begier, E; Catusse, J; Lahuerta, M; Theilacker, C; Gessner, BD; Tiley, KS; Ferreira, DM (2025) Pneumococcal Carriage and Disease in Adults in England, 2011-2019: The Importance of Adults as a Reservoir for Pneumococcus in Communities.
+J Infect Dis, 231 (1). e17-e27.
 ISSN 1537-6613 https://doi.org/10.1093/infdis/jiae351

 SGUL Authors: Hinds, Jason Gould, Katherine Ann